 Advancing age is the primary risk factor for a leaky heart valve, but conditions such as type 2 diabetes and high blood pressure can also increase the risk of valve regurgitation.
-Depending on the severity of the valve disease, valve repair or replacement is often the solution to restore healthy valve function and to lower the risk of complications.
+Depending on the severity of the valve disease, valve repair or replacement is often the solution to restore healthy valve function and lower the risk of complications.

-The heart has four valves and any of these valves can become leaky.
+The heart has four valves, and any of these valves can become leaky.